Zach-Goldstein/Zengine/README.md

 # Zengine
 A light, test game engine built around MonoGame/XNA

-@Floryan Things to look for
+@Floryan Things to look for.
+You can download Release.zip for an exe.
+Built for Windows, not sure if cross-platform

 ## ECS:
 This is in the Engine subproject.
 Scenes contain entities and entities contain components.
 The Scene class and Entity class have managers for Entities and Components respectively